When people with dementia refuse help

 All SCIE resources are free to download, however to access the following downloads you will need a free MySCIE account:

-- Activity: Refusing help
+- Activity: Refusing help - thinking about our own preference and routines

 - What the research says: Difficult situations